 With the nesting season over, autumn is the perfect time to clean out your bird boxes with an effective disinfectant, repair any damage and get them ready for next year’s bird families.
 Even boxes that haven’t supported a brood need a check over to ensure they are in good condition.
 Open them up, clear out any debris carefully and use a special cleaner/disinfectant for wildlife to clean into the cracks and crevices.

 Get the box ready for early spring nests now.
 This allows time for a range of garden birds to inspect their prospective home and can use it for roosting in the winter.
 Mend any damage, seal up cracks and oil the hinges if they’re squeaking.
 Line the box with fresh, dry moss or dried, autumn leaves and put the boxes back up ready for spring.
-If you need new nest boxes, try our Peckish Blue Tit Nest Box and Peckish Robin Nest Box.
+If you need new nest boxes, view our range here.

 We recommend you face the entrance away from the prevailing wind and fit metal guards to the entrance holes to prevent predators from gnawing the wood to gain access.
 Angle the box slightly so that any rainwater falls away, rather than into the nesting area which can lead to damp and disease.

 After this hot summer maintain the habit of giving garden birds a fresh, clean source of drinking and bathing water.
-Even as the weather cools, birds need to drink and bathe to stay hydrate and maintain their feathers.
-A purpose-made birdbath is a good choice; just replenish the water daily especially in freezing weather, or add a water drinker that hangs at the feeding station.
+Even as the weather cools, birds need to drink and bathe to stay hydrated and maintain their feathers.
+A purpose-made birdbath is a good choice.
+Just replenish the water daily especially in freezing weather, or add a water drinker that hangs at the feeding station.

 Keep your birdbath and drinkers hygienically clean using a dedicated wildlife disinfectant to prevent bacteria and disease spreading.
-Position your water source in a safe, open spot so that predators can’t prey on the birds while birds’ attention is diverted.
+Position your water source in a safe, open spot.
+This way predators can’t prey on the birds while birds’ attention is diverted.

 Provide several venues for water sources at different levels to cater for a wide variety of bird species and their habits.
-A good quality bird bath is essential, like the Peckish Secret Garden Bird Bath, and we recommend you place them in view from a window to enjoy the spectacle.
+A good quality bird bath is essential, like the Peckish Secret Garden Bird Bath.
+We recommend you place them in view from a window to enjoy the spectacle.
 It offers hours of entertainment, lifts the spirits and doesn’t involve a watt of electricity.